Arguee/TypeRacer-Bot/.github/Readme.md

 # Typeracer Bot
-This is a typeracer bot made for https://typeracer.com website to race against online players and destroy them in typing.
+This is a type racer bot made for https://typeracer.com website to race against online players and destroy them in typing.

 ## Requirements